Disclaimer: Nothing's mine.

 'Aren't you a bit biased?'
 Harry asked.

-Harry followed her along the weathered Roman road as it cut through fields of swaying green that buzzed with cicadas.
+Harry followed her along the weathered Roman road as it cut through fields of swaying green buzzing with cicadas.
 Warm wind whispered past them, tugging at Fleur's summer dress as she ran her fingers through the flowers.

 'I think I still like Crete more,' he said.